PsyLogic/handle-laravel-sqlite-limitation/README.md

 ```
 Or Create **separate migrations** or modify all the affected migrations by refactoring code to suit SQLite limitations.

-***Now you shouldn't be worry about adding condition in the migrations files***
+***Now you shouldn't be worry about adding condition in the migrations files or create separete migrations***

 What Covered:

  - dropping columns in one single migration file
- - Add Nullable for new columns on existing table (fix Cannot add a NOT NULL
+ - Add Nullable for new columns on existing table (Fix Cannot add a NOT NULL column with default value NULL)
  - dropping foreign keys